International

 Figure 1

 XAS data for metals in hydrothermal fluids.
-In this example, aqueous solutions containing 0.045 M Fe2+, 0.35 M NaCl and 0.1 M HCl were measured in an autoclave at 500 bar from 100 to 450°C (Testemale, Brugger et al., 2009[link]).
+In this example, aqueous solutions containing 0.045 M Fe2+, 0.35 M NaCl and 0.1 M HCl were measured in an autoclave at 500 bar from 100 to 450°C (Testemale, Brugger et al., 2009link to reference).
 Both transmission (left) and fluorescence (right) spectra were measured concurrently thanks to the geometry of the autoclave (a cross section is shown at the top).
 This is a typical example of low-concentration measurements where the fluorescence spectra are essential for good spectral data quality (XANES and EXAFS analysis), but the absorbance spectra (transmission) are useful for the quantitative determination of fluid density (the absolute absorbance levels are directly proportional to the fluid density) and of the dissolved metal concentration (which is derived from the variation of absorbance over the absorption edge).

 The three main challenges that need to be addressed to measure high-quality XAS data on liquids at elevated temperature and/or pressure are the following. (i) The choice of materials, which need to be X-ray transparent and yet resistant to extremes in pressure and temperature, inert relative to samples that are commonly highly corrosive (for example acidic or strongly oxidizing or reducing), able to contain the liquid and sufficiently pure not to spoil the data with an unwanted contribution to the signal. (ii) A reliable control of reaction parameters, in particular pressure, temperature and sample composition, for long periods of time and with suitable precision.
-Collection of EXAFS data from dilute samples can take up to >10 h (see, for example, Pokrovski et al., 2009[link]), and for low-density (<0.8 g cm−3) aqueous fluids small fluctuations in pressure will cause density fluctuations that are sufficient to affect the quality of the EXAFS data. (iii) Safety in the beamline environment.
+Collection of EXAFS data from dilute samples can take up to >10 h (see, for example, Pokrovski et al., 2009link to reference), and for low-density (<0.8 g cm−3) aqueous fluids small fluctuations in pressure will cause density fluctuations that are sufficient to affect the quality of the EXAFS data. (iii) Safety in the beamline environment.

 2. Cells for in situ high-temperature XAS measurements of melts